 - Coached six All-Americans during in his first five seasons with the Pride, including Dylan Foley '14, who finished sixth overall at 165 in 2014.

-- Helped student-athletes to multiple Scholar All-America accolades, including three in 2015-16.
+- Helped student-athletes to multiple Scholar All-America accolades, including seven in 2018-19.

 - Consistently competes with some of the best wrestling programs in the nation, bringing his team out-of-region annually.